saschazepter/py-kms/docs/Usage.md

     -S or --logsize <MAXSIZE>
 > Use this flag to set a maximum size (in MB) to the output log file.
 Deactivated by default.

+(docker-environment)=
 ## Docker Environment
 This are the currently used `ENV` statements from the Dockerfile(s).
-For further references what exactly the parameters mean, please see the start parameters for the [server](Usage.html#pykms-server-py).
+For further references what exactly the parameters mean, please see the start parameters for the [server](#pykms-server-py).
 ```
 # IP-address
 # The IP address to listen on.
 The default is "::" (all interfaces).